w3f/polkadot-wiki/docs/learn-transactions.md

 ---
-id: learn-transactions
+id: learn-balance-transfers
-title: Transactions
+title: Balance Transfers
-sidebar_label: How to send Transactions
+sidebar_label: How to send Balance Transactions
 ---

-Transactions are used to send a balance to another user.
-To begin sending transactions, we will learn how to begin sending transactions by using the Polkadot User Interface.
+Balance transfers are used to send one balance from one account to another account.
+To start sending transactions, we will begin by using the Polkadot User Interface.

 ## Polkadot UI